Ultrasound Case Study

-On ultrasound, the images below in Figures 1-6 were encountered.
+On ultrasound, the images to the right were encountered.
 It is difficult to always correlate the very distal insertion on short axis and longitudinal view as this is a challenging tendon to interrogate.
 There was a distinct difference in the echotexture of the distal tendon in comparison to the asymptomatic side.
-This can be seen clearly in Figure 4 and in short axis in Figure 1.

 - Complete rupture of the biceps tendon

 - Partial thickness tear of the biceps tendon

 Final diagnosis: Ultrasound appearances suggestive of a partial tear of the distal biceps tendon, with loss of the normal echotexture in the deeper aspects of the tendon measuring L1.63cmx 0.60cm.